 From 11th September 2015, a new KTM Komuter Service between Butterworth - Bukit Mertajam - Kamunting - Padang Regas will be operating many Komuter train services a day.

 From 1st January 2016 a new commuter train service (KTM Komuter) between Butterworth and Padang Besar has started operating.

 Click on any of the following page links for more information.

 The International Express train from Butterworth to Bangkok is no longer operating from Butterworth and this service now originates / terminates at the border with Thailand at Padang Besar.

-To catch this train you will now have to take an ETS or Komuter train to Padang Besar first.
+To catch this train you will now have to take a Komuter train to Padang Besar first.